-Visa interview is the most important part of the entire process of obtaining a Business visa (also known as B1 visa).
+Visa interview is the most important part of the entire process of obtaining a visitor visa.
 Despite having all the documents and meeting all the criteria, visa applications often get refused.
 Knowing what to expect, and being prepared for the visa interview can mean the difference between visa approval and denial.
-Below are a few tips based on people's experiences.

-Don't get nervous with the word "interview".
-This is not like a job interview.
-However, it is an important process for you otherwise you wouldn't spend the time and money to appear for the interview.
+Don't get nervous with the term "interview".
 The most important thing that you can carry with you is your self-confidence.
 Applicants who are well prepared, answer confidently, and have a genuine reason to apply for the visa are usually successful in getting the visa.

 The first essential step toward a successful interview is preparation.